 - 14.1.
-The Directors and WDC have agreed prudent governance practices including that WDCHL should: - 14.1.1. monitor the performance of each of its subsidiaries by: - 14.1.1.1. considering the draft Statement of Intent or Statement of Corporate Intent - 14.1.1.2. analysing the financial reports - 14.1.1.3. regularly reviewing the investment - 14.1.1.4. regularly reviewing WDC's commercial investments as agreed with WDC - 14.1.2. facilitate an informed relationship between each subsidiary and WDC by: - 14.1.2.1. preserving the operating autonomy of each subsidiary - 14.1.2.2. applying business disciplines to professional management of each subsidiary - 14.1.2.3. acting as a channel of communication between WDC and each subsidiary - 14.1.2.4. promoting best practices in corporate governance - 14.1.2.5. providing a source of information and analysis
+The Directors and WDC have agreed prudent governance practices including that WDCHL should: - 14.1.1. monitor the performance of each of its subsidiaries by: - a. considering the draft Statement of Intent or Statement of Corporate Intent - b. analysing the financial reports - c. regularly reviewing the investment - d. regularly reviewing WDC's commercial investments as agreed with WDC - 14.1.2. facilitate an informed relationship between each subsidiary and WDC by: - a. preserving the operating autonomy of each subsidiary

+- b. applying business disciplines to professional management of each subsidiary - c. acting as an advisor to WDC in relation to each subsidiary - d. promoting best practices in corporate governance - e. providing a source of information and analysis

-- 14.1.3. notify WDC in advance of any endeavour, or other matter known to WDCHL, on a "no surprises" basis. - 14.1.4. notify WDC of any proposed changes to the composition of WDCHL or any subsidiary.
+14.1.3. notify WDC in advance of any endeavour, or other matter known to WDCHL, on a "no surprises" basis.

+14.1.4. notify WDC of any proposed changes to the composition of WDCHL or any subsidiary.

 Carolyn van Leuven

 Chair

 Whanganui District Council Holdings Limited

-Statement of accounting policies
+Statement of accounting policiesREPORTING ENTITY